 SI.
 No. Basis Audit Report Audit Certificate Meaning Audit Report is a statement of collected and considered information so as to give a clear picture of the state of affairs of the business to the persons who are not in possession of the full facts.
 While Audit Certificate is a written confirmation of the accuracy of the information stated there in.
 Opinion Audit Report contains the opinion of the auditor on the accounts while Audit Certificate does not contain any opinion but only confirms the accuracy of the figures with the books of accounts.
-Basis Audit Report is made out on the basis of information obtained & books of account verified by the auditor, Guarantee Audit Report may not guarantee Correctness of financial statement in absolute terms correctness of financial statement in While Audit Certificate guarantees absolute correctness of the figures & information mentioned in the certificate.
-Coverage Audit Report always covers entire accounts of the concern, While Audit Certificate covers only certain part of the accounts of the concern. responsible for anything wrong in the accounts, Suggestion Audit Report may provide certain V responsible for anything wrong in the While Audit Certificate makes an auditor responsible if anything mentioned in the certificate found as wrong later on.
-While Audit certificate does not provide any such suggestion.
-Nature Audit Report is based on the vouching & verification of books of accounts, voucher, assets & liabilities, while Audit Certificate is based on checking arithmetical accuracy of the facts. done during the year, Audit Report covers all transactions done during the year, while the Audit Certificate is very specific.
-Audit Report is subjective as it is opinion oriented, while Audit certificate is objective as it is fact oriented.
+Basis Audit Report is made out on the basis of information obtained & books of account verified by the auditor, while Audit Certificate is made out on the basis of the particular data capable of verification as regards accuracy.
+Guarantee Audit Report may not guarantee correctness of financial statement in absolute terms While Audit Certificate guarantees absolute correctness of the figures & information mentioned in the certificate.
+Coverage Audit Report always covers entire accounts of the concern, e While Audit Certificate covers only certain part of the accounts of the concern.
+Responsibility Audit Report does not hold auditor responsible for anything wrong in the accounts, While Audit Certificate makes an auditor responsible if anything mentioned in the certificate found as wrong later on.
+Suggestion Audit Report may provide certain suggestions for improvement While Audit certificate does not provide any such suggestion.
+Nature Audit Report is based on the vouching & verification of books of accounts, voucher, assets & liabilities, while Audit Certificate is based on checking arithmetical accuracy of the facts.
+Scope Audit Report covers all transactions done during the year, while the Audit Certificate is very specific.
+Characteristics Audit Report is subjective as it is opinion oriented, is while Audit certificate is objective as it is fact oriented.
 Form Audit Report is required to be presented in the prescribed format, while Audit Certificate, except in few cases, is not required to be presented in any standard format.
 Address Audit report is addressed to the members of the company at large or appointing authority, while Audit Certificate is addressed to particular person or sometimes may include the words like "To Whomsoever it may concern".